 With more and more companies publishing and promoting their own online content, it’s getting harder to stand out and get noticed by prospects.
 As little as 10 years ago, a blog about manufacturing was considered an innovative way to break the traditional marketing mold; now, it’s the norm for a lot of companies.
-In fact, there are more than 3 million new blog posts published each day across the internet!
+In fact, there are more than 370 million registered domain names, with many of them publishing new blog posts each day across the internet!

 If you want to get as many eyes on your content as possible, you’ll need to explore different content distribution opportunities — especially when it comes to B2B digital trade publications.
 Though a lot of people have the impression that trade publications are a dying breed in the internet era, that couldn’t be further from the truth.